jhudsl/tidyversecourse/docs/04-dataviz.md

 ### Scatterplot

 Scatterplots are helpful when you have **numerical values for two different pieces of information** and you want to understand the relationship between those pieces of information.
-Here, each dot represents a different person in the data set.
+Here, each dot represents a different person in the dataset.
 The dot's position on the graph represents that individual's height and weight.
-Overall, in this data set, we can see that, in general, the more someone weighs, the taller they are.
+Overall, in this dataset, we can see that, in general, the more someone weighs, the taller they are.
 Scatterplots, therefore help us at a glance better understand the relationship between two sets of numbers.

 ![Scatter Plot](https://docs.google.com/presentation/d/1IdjblNKtwaoJq72p3gQE0ldDm2XQuXHmEq-c789LgRo/export/png?id=1IdjblNKtwaoJq72p3gQE0ldDm2XQuXHmEq-c789LgRo&pageid=g62494e73ab_0_222)

 ### Barplot

 When you only have **a single categorical variable that you want broken down and quantified by category**, a barplot will be ideal.
-For example if you wanted to look at how many females and how many males you have in your data set, you could use a barplot.
+For example if you wanted to look at how many females and how many males you have in your dataset, you could use a barplot.
 The comparison in heights between bars clearly demonstrates that there are more females in this dataset than males.

 ![Barplot](https://docs.google.com/presentation/d/1IdjblNKtwaoJq72p3gQE0ldDm2XQuXHmEq-c789LgRo/export/png?id=1IdjblNKtwaoJq72p3gQE0ldDm2XQuXHmEq-c789LgRo&pageid=g62494e73ab_0_229)